 On Chloe's turn she plays a Dishonour Card against Amani.
-Chloe then immediately takes one of the 3 face-up draw cards, which is replenished from the top of the Main Deck.
+At the end of Chloe's turn she will draw one of the 3 face-up draw cards, which is replenished from the top of the Main Deck.
 Amani plays a Counter Card to avoid the Dishonour Card.
-As she does not want any of the 3 face-up cards, she chooses to draw the top card of the Main Deck.
+Amani will not be able to draw to replace this card until the end of her own turn.